-In Homer’s Hymn to Apollo, the god disguises himself as a dolphin and jumps aboard a Cretan merchant ship and steals it.
-He then makes the ship’s crew serve as his priests in his temple at Delphi, at the base of Mount Parnassus.
+In Homer’s Hymn to Apollo, the god disguises himself as a dolphin, jumps aboard a Cretan merchant ship, and steals it.
+He then makes the ship’s crew serve to become his priests in his temple at Delphi at the base of Mount Parnassus.

-Both Apollo and the goddess Aphrodite were associated with dolphins, which symbolized romance in ancient Greece.
-Aphrodite is often depicted in the presence of dolphins.
-Apollo was also the god of music, and the ancient Greeks believed that dolphins could be charmed by beautiful music and harmonious singing.
+Both Apollo and the goddess Aphrodite were associated with dolphins.
+In fact, the dolphin symbolized romance in ancient Greece.
+Thus, Aphrodite was often depicted in the presence of dolphins.
+Furthermore, Apollo was the god of music.
+So, the Greeks believed that he could charm dolphins with his beautiful music and singing.

 Arion and the Dolphins

-In another Greek myth, a young man named Arion is a talented lyre-player who is hired by the King of Corinth to play.
-Arion soon becomes famous and wealthy because people love his music.
-With his earnings, he decides to take a pleasure cruise in the Mediterranean.
+In another Greek myth, a young man named Arion was a talented lyre-player who was hired by the King of Corinth to play.
+Because the people loved his music so much, Arion soon became famous and wealthy.
+With his earnings, he decided to take a pleasure cruise in the Mediterranean.

-When the ship’s crew realize how much money he has, they conspired to steal it.
-They capture Arion and tell him he has two choices: to kill himself of be thrown into the sea.
-Arion begs the crew to play one more song before he has to make this fateful decision.
-Knowing how well he plays, the crew relent and allow him to play one more song.
+When the ship’s crew realized how much money Arion had, they conspired to steal it.
+They captured him and told him he had two choices: kill himself or be thrown into the sea.
+Arion begged the crew to let him play one more song before he had to make this fateful decision.
+Knowing how well he played, the crew relented and allowed him to play one more song.

-After he plays his son, Arion jumps quickly into the sea.
-Of course, a pod of music-loving dolphins who have been lured to the ship by Arion’s beautiful playing.
-They rescue him and take him safely to shore.
+After he played his song, Arion jumped into the sea.
+Of course, a pod of music-loving dolphins who had been lured to the ship by Arion’s beautiful playing.
+They rescued him and took him safely to shore.

 Dionysus and the Dolphins

-In another myth, a group of pirates see the god Dionysus and mistake him for a prince.
-Thus, they decide to capture him and hold him for ransom.
-Dionysus becomes enraged at being held captive and turns the ship’s oars into serpents.
-Terrified, the pirates jump in to the sea.
-However, they apologize profusely for their mistake and beg for mercy.
-Taking pity on them, Dionysus turns them into dolphins.
+In another myth, a group of pirates saw the god Dionysus and mistook him for a prince.
+So, they decided to capture him and hold him for ransom.
+Dionysus became enraged at being held captive, so her turned the ship’s oars into serpents.
+Terrified, the pirates jumped into the sea.
+However, they apologized profusely for their mistake and begged for mercy.
+Taking pity on them, Dionysus turned them into dolphins.

 Dolphins, Poseidon, and the Constellation Delphinus